Priyanshumishra2601/DSA-doc/README.md

 ## Accepting contributions for Hacktoberfest 2023 🥳🎉
 # What is DSA-DOC?

-DSA-DOC is basically the data structure and aslgorithm documentry.DSA-DOC is the trusted online community for developers to learn.
+DSA-DOC is basically the data structure and algorithm documentry.DSA-DOC is the trusted online community for developers to learn.

 ## Techstack